iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted141008/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 2 reviews"/>
 </p>

+> Soy positivo y e querido compartir mis resultados pero no reconoce mi código<br> :date: __2021-01-07 23:59:26__

+> The concept is fine but the fact that we are relying on someone who has the virus to input a code that no one seems to know about makes this app pretty useless.
+The last year has proven to us that we cannot rely on people to do the right thing so that makes this app double useless.
+This would have been far more useful if it kept the bluetooth device pinging but used every device's phone number and compared it against a database of known infected person's phone numbers.<br> :date: __2021-01-06 15:09:14__

+> I was just wondering if you have to have bluetooth on all the time in order for the exchange of private codes or it it does it automatically?<br> :date: __2021-01-04 07:11:42__

 > Nice concept, but poor execution on letting the public know it is available, and letting them know how the app works and what safeguards are in place to protect their privacy.
 To many people think the app will share personal information, so are unwilling to download it.
 This is making the app unusable as it was designed to be used.
 If only one person out of a hundred has downloaded it and is using it, then what use is having it on your phone?<br> :date: __2021-01-01 09:30:17__